 Many students transfer from community colleges and other universities.
 We welcome your inquiries.
 More information about credit course transfers is available from the Office of Admissions, 877-230-5547.

-BACHELOR OF SCIENCE IN BIOLOGY / LABORATORY MEDICINE Suggested Program Curriculum Plan (subject to change)
+BACHELOR OF SCIENCE IN BIOLOGY / LABORATORY MEDICINE Suggested Program Curriculum Plan (subject to change by the university without notice)